An activity, task, or something that is done exceptionally well.

 - Brian studied hard for an upcoming test, and as a result, he hit the ball out of the park.

-- My computer was having all kinds of problems, so I gave it to my brother hoping he could fix it.
-Hours later he gave it back and he certainly knocked it out of the park.
+- My computer was having all kinds of problems, so I gave it to my brother in hopes that he would fix it.
+He gave it back hours later and I have to say, he knocked it out of the park.
 It works great now!

 See Also: A list of baseball sayings